kiegroup/git-backporting/README.md

 Based on the original pull request, creates a new one containing the backporting to the target branch.
 Note that most of these information can be overridden with appropriate CLI options or GHA inputs.

+#### Default cherry-pick strategy

-Right now all commits are cherry-picked using the following git-equivalent command:
+The default cherry-pick strategy is `recursive` with `theirs` option for automatic conflicts resolution.
+Therefore, by default, all commits are cherry-picked using the following git-equivalent command:
 ```bash
 $ git cherry-pick -m 1 --strategy=recursive --strategy-option=theirs <sha>
 ```

+From version `v4.2.0` we made both `strategy` and `strategy-option` fully configurable from CLI or GitHub action, so if users need a specific strategy which differs from the default one please consider using either `--strategy` or `--strategy-option`, or their equivalent GitHub action inputs, more details in [inputs](#inputs) section.

 > **NOTE**: If there are any conflicts, the tool will block the process and exit signalling the failure as there are still no ways to interactively resolve them.
 In these cases a manual cherry-pick is needed, or alternatively users could manually resume the process in the cloned repository (here the user will have to resolve the conflicts, push the branch and create the pull request - all manually).